annawestin/annawestin.github.io/index.md

 * Finding bugs on the website.
 * Creating a new synonym lexicon.
 * Make the language technology information of the texts more user friendly for the writers (UX design).
-* Make the language technology information of the texts more user friendly for the writers (UX design).

 **Registrator and Post manager** (Full time), Proffice, 2012